WSU-cshimizu/ceg4110-group-project-team_undergrad/Minutes/minutes_112124.md

   * Add in a way to show available moves.
   * Change variables to allow color changing.
 * Michael
+  * Connect database with relevant aspects of program such as login and settings

 ## Signatures
 * Logan Scarberry
 * Vichaka Houi
+* Michael Mowad